nexusformat/definitions/manual/source/preface.rst

 ..
 	.. image:: img/NeXus.png

-With this edition of the manual, NeXus introduces a complete version of the documentation of the NeXus standard.
-The content from the wiki has been converted, augmented (in some parts significantly), clarified, and indexed.
-The
-NeXus Definition Language (NXDL) is introduced now to define base classes and application definitions.
+With revision 3.1 of the manual, NeXus introduced a complete version of the documentation of the NeXus standard.
+The content from the wiki was converted, augmented (in some parts significantly), clarified, and indexed.
+The NeXus Definition Language (NXDL) was introduced to define base classes and application definitions.
-NXDL replaces the previous method (meta-DTD) to define NeXus classes.
-NeXus base classes and instrument definitions are now assigned to one of three classifications:
+NXDL established a method to define NeXus classes according to one of three classifications:

 #. *base classes* (that represent the components used
    to build a NeXus data file)